-Students who initially fail to meet either the GPA or PACE satisfactory academic progress requirements will be placed on financial aid warning; no action is required by the student.
+Students who fail to meet either the GPA or PACE satisfactory academic progress requirements will be placed on financial aid warning; no action is required by the student.
 Financial aid warning lasts for one payment period only, during which the student may continue to receive federal financial aid.
 Students who fail to meet the GPA and PACE satisfactory progress after the warning period will lose their federal aid eligibility unless they successfully appeal and are placed on financial aid probation, with or without an academic plan.
-(See appeal process described below).
+(See details below).
 Students who have reached the maximum time frame are no longer eligible for federal aid; they are not eligible for financial aid warning or financial aid probation.
-(See time frame appeal below)